Log in

 Choosing a Secondary school

-Believe it or not, once your child starts Year 6, it is time to start thinking about their next school.
+boy with bagWhen your child is in Year 5, it is a good time time to start thinking about their next school.
 Every area in the country is different so you do need to talk to your Head teacher and the child’s class teachers to get advice.
 In some areas the transfer from junior education to secondary is completely straightforward.
 All the children automatically proceed to the secondary school in their area.

 All-ability schools